 Smoking and effects on cosmetic surgery or plastic surgery

-Mr Morritt asks all of his patients to stop smoking for a minimum of 6 weeks before surgery in order to reduce the risk of potential complications.
+Mr Morritt asks all of his patients to stop smoking and all nicotine products e.g. patches for a minimum of 6 weeks before and after surgery in order to reduce the risk of potential complications.
 Read here for NHS advice on stopping smoking.

 - All wounds need oxygen to heal but smoking reduces the amount of oxygen getting to wounds and can therefore cause wound healing problems such as delayed wound healing, infection and skin loss (necrosis)

-Failing to stop smoking before some Cosmetic surgery procedures such as tummy tucks (abdominoplasty) or breast reductions can have disastrous effects where large areas of tissue die (necrosis).
-This may require reconstructive plastic surgery to get wounds fully healed with ultimately poor cosmetic results.
+Failing to stop smoking before some cosmetic surgery procedures such as tummy tucks (abdominoplasty) or breast reductions can have disastrous effects where large areas of tissue die (necrosis).
+This may cause delayed wound healing or require reconstructive plastic surgery and give a poorer cosmetic result.

 WHO Surgical Safety Checklist